JavierBL89/ai-projects-portfolio/README.md

 # AI/ML Projects Portfolio

 A comprehensive showcase of machine learning algorithms and techniques implemented from scratch.
-This portfolio demonstrates a deep understanding of fundamental ML concepts through practical implementations and a professional portfolio website.
+This is a **standalone HTML/CSS/JavaScript portfolio** that requires no build tools or dependencies.

 ## 🎯 Overview

-This project combines a curated collection of machine learning implementations with a modern, responsive portfolio website.
-Each algorithm is implemented with attention to mathematical foundations and practical optimization techniques.
+This portfolio demonstrates a deep understanding of fundamental ML concepts through practical implementations and a modern, responsive website.
+The entire site is built with vanilla HTML, CSS, and JavaScript for maximum compatibility and ease of deployment.

 ## 📚 Featured Projects